segmentio/segment-docs/src/getting-started/03-planning-full-install.md

 title: Planning a full installation
 ---

-## What to track

 Source: https://segment.com/docs/protocols/data-quality/

 ## Data Collection Best Practices

 Let’s face it, figuring out what events to track in Segment can feel overwhelming.
-Fortunately, we’ve helped 1000s of customers through this process and have amassed a ton of resources to help you get started.
-Whether you’re a small team just getting your app off the ground, or a highly complex enterprise with 100s of stakeholders, these resources can help!
+Fortunately, we’ve helped thousands of customers through this process and have lots of resources to help you get started.
+Whether you’re a small team just getting your app off the ground, or a highly complex enterprise with hundreds of stakeholders, these resources can help!
 That being said, be prepared to invest time defining how you want to track data.
 Any investment in improving data quality will reap massive rewards, and compound over time by allowing your analytics teams to produce better insights, your marketing teams to run better campaigns and so much more.

 ## Data Tracking Philosophy

 Tracking is about learning and taking action.
 Think about what you want to know about your product or customers.
-Think about what assumptions need to be tested or invalidated.
+Think about what assumptions need to be tested and what theories need to be proven true or false.
 Think about the unknowns.
 Here are some helpful questions to get started:

-- What kind of events or data will shed light on the how your customers use your product?
+- What kind of events or data best illustrate or explain how your customers use your product?
 - How do people discover, start using, and paying for your product?
-- What are the most important steps in a customers journey?
+- What are the most important steps in a customer's journey?
--

 ## Define Business Objectives

 While it may seem obvious, we highly recommend documenting your high level business objectives (see [Goals tab in Google Sheet Tracking Plan](https://docs.google.com/spreadsheets/d/1ZHGfNrCxBQbEyevmVxNoU0DGjb8cJMro1iwIRZLWjPw/view) template).
-More specifically, what are the measurable business outcomes you want to achieve this year.
-Are you looking to acquire new customers, activate new signups, drive incremental revenues among your current customer base, etc?
-Answering this question is best done by interviewing stakeholders who would consume the data in your organization.
+More specifically, ask yourself: what are the measurable business outcomes you want to achieve this year?
+Do you want to acquire new customers?
+Generate more new sign-ups, drive more incremental revenue among your current customer base?
+The best way to answer this question is to interview stakeholders in your organization who will consume the data.

-With your business goals documented, you now need to map user actions to those business goals.
+With your business goals documented, the next step is to map user actions to those business goals.
 For example, if one of your goals is to activate new signups, you want to think about which activities are related to a signup.
-Ask yourself, what actions do people take before signing up?
-Are there specific actions that can predict a user signing up?
+Ask yourself, what actions do people take _before_ signing up?
+Do specific actions predict a user signing up?

 As an example, you may end up with a list like the following:

 - Ad Campaign Clicked